semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 }
 ```

-Semgrep Pro Engine is able to follow the dataflow when it is imported into another location:
+Semgrep Pro Engine can follow the dataflow when it is imported into another location:

 ```js
 import { readUser } from "./es6/es6";